ilovemicroplastics/OpenScoutV1-1/Hardware/robot_with_lazy_susan_bearing/front_compartment.md

 Follow the [back compartment](./back_compartment.md) tutorial for the back side of the robot.

-Page last reviewed by: B.K. on 18/07/25 notes - The page is not ideal, but it works and isn't the main priority
+Page last reviewed by: B.K. on 18/07/25

+Notes - The page is not ideal, but it works and isn't the main priority